development-plate/lab-rabbitmq/Section_1:_Set_up_RabbitMQ_with_Docker/README.md

 * Installed Docker in last version :whale:

 ## installation
+For the installation we get an official image of RabbitMQ from the Dockerhub.
+Further information and instructions can be found under [1].
+This form of installation is sufficient for this workshop.

 This command is used to install the Docker Images and start the container:
 ```plain
 sudo docker run -d --hostname vm-client01 --name rabbit-dev \